 Anon Mouse writes: "Disney also seems out of touch with the way they are pricing their parks and their use of Fastpass, and the new Nextgen.
 They are wasting their money and worsening guest experience."

 I find it interesting that most of the comments about being a Disney fan reference the theme parks.
-I thought I was making clear in the question that "Disney fan" meant being a fan of everything Disney does, and not just the parks.
-Did people read it that way?
+I thought I was making clear in the question that "Disney fan" meant being a fan of

 @ Robert Niles: I read it as referring to Disney parks in comparison to general theme parks.
 That said as I said above, for me personally I can't find the two mutually exclusive as Disney forms the blueprint for most theme parks.
 Now that I realise you are talking about all things Disney I do feel like a mother having to choose her favourite child something I couldn't do.
 I know there was an 'I like them equally' choice but still.